|

 "De Beers Consolidated Mines Ltd., owner of diamond workings in South Africa, plans a fall campaign in leading national magazines which will stress the engagement-ring tradition.
 Four-color ads will reproduce paintings by well-known artists and carry the slogan 'a diamond is forever.'
 N.W.
 Ayer & Sons, Inc., Philadelphia, is the agency."

 The notion wasn't a new one.
-In Anita Loos' book Gentlemen Prefer Blondes, 1925, there's the line:
+In Anita Loos' book Gentlemen Prefer Blondes, 1925, is the line:

 "So I really think that American gentlemen are the best after all, because kissing your hand may make you feel very very good but a diamond and safire bracelet lasts forever."